MMP for co-rank one foliations on threefolds: Preliminary results

+\begin{lemma} Let $X$ be a smooth variety of dimension $n$ and let $\cal F$ be a co-rank one foliation on $X$ with simple singularities.
+Suppose that $S \subset \sing \cal F$ is a subvariety such that $\dim S \geq 1$.
+Let $H \subset X$ be a general element of a base point free linear system and let $\cal G$ be the restricted foliation.

+Then $\cal G$ has simple singularities at a general point of $S \cap H$. \end{lemma} \begin{proof} Remark \ref{r_simple=ndc} implies that $\cal F$ admits non-dicritical singularities.
+Let $P \in S$ be a general closed point and let $r \leq n-1$ be the dimension type of $\cal F$ at $P$.
+Note that this condition is generic in $\sing \cal F$.

+Let $D_1, ..., D_{r}$ be the separatrices of $\cal F$ at $P$, including the formal ones.
+Let $H$ be a hyperplane passing through $P$ such that $(\widehat{X}, D_1+...+D_{r}+H)$ is a normal crossings pair where $\widehat{X}$ is the formal completion of $X$ at $P$.
+If $\omega$ is a $1$-form defining $\cal F$ it is easy to check that $\omega$ restricted to $H$ is still a $1$-form which is of one of the types listed in Definition \ref{defn_simple}.
+Thus, the restricted foliation will have simple singularities near $P$.
+It follows from \cite[Proposition 14]{Cano} that having pre-simple singularities is an open condition in $\sing \cal F$, and the proof there works just as well to imply that having simple singularities is an open condition in $\sing \cal F$. \end{proof}

 Even for simple foliation singularities it is possible that there are separatrices which do not converge.
-However, as the following definition/result of \cite{CC92} shows there is always at least 1 convergent separatrix along a simple foliation singularity of codimension 2.
+However, as the following definition/result shows there is always at least one convergent separatrix along a simple foliation singularity of codimension two.

-\begin{defn} For a simple singularity of type (1), all separatrices are convergent.
+\begin{lemma} For a simple singularity of type (1), all separatrices are convergent.

-For a simple singularity of type (2), around a general point of a codimension 2 component of the the singular locus we can write $\omega = pydx+qxdy+ x\psi(x^py^q)\lambda dy$.
-The hypersurface $\{x = 0\}$ is a convergent separatrix, called the {\bf strong separatrix}. \end{defn}
+For a simple singularity of type (2), around a general point of a codimension two component of the the singular locus we can write $\omega = pydx+qxdy+ x\psi(x^py^q)\lambda dy$.
+The hypersurface $\{x = 0\}$ is a convergent separatrix, called the {\bf strong separatrix}. \end{lemma} \begin{proof} This is proven in \cite[Part II \S 5]{CC92}. \end{proof}

-\begin{defn} Suppose $X$ is a normal variety and $\cal F$ is a co-rank one foliation with non-dicritical singularities.